-Winter 2015 CMES Newsletter - Articles written by CMES faculty, staff, and students provide insight into ISIS persecution of the Yazidi minority in Iraq, Egypt's political transformation since the removal of Mohamed Morsi, and the cultural significance of the Turkic languages of Central Asia.
+Winter 2015 CMES Newsletter - Our most recent newsletter has articles written by CMES faculty, staff, and students that shed light onto the ISIS persecution of the Yazidi minority in Iraq, Egypt's political transformation since the removal of Mohamed Morsi, and the cultural significance of the Turkic languages of Central Asia.

 - Arab Political Transformations also known as the 'Arab Spring'

 - Learn Turkish via a Graphic Novel - Faruk Geç’s “A Letter from Germany” presented as an interactive module for self-study and classroom use.
 Adapted for students of Turkish by Ralph Jaeckel and Mehmet Süreyya Er.

 - Maps (For more maps, including detailed linguistic and ethnographic maps of the contemporary Middle East/Southwest Asia, please see the Maps and Statistics Collections of Columbia University's Gulf/2000 Project website)